 The basics of responsible Frenchie breeding

 By now you’ve seen that breeding French Bulldogs is definitely not easy.
 It requires a lot of time, energy and money from breeders, so one must do some diligent research beforehand.
 Unlike in most breeds, Frenchie breeding involves some special methods, and artificial insemination is only one of them!
-Because of the Frenchie mom’s narrow hips and the pups’ big heads, she cannot deliver them naturally so the breeder also needs to have a C-section done on her.
-The puppies are usually born 58-63 days after insemination, which means that from the 58th day someone needs to watch the mom at all times.
+Because of the Frenchie mom’s narrow hips and the pups’ big heads, having a C-section done on her is by far the safest method to deliver the pups.
+They are usually born 58-63 days after insemination, which means that from the 58th day someone needs to watch the mom at all times.

 Check out our